akenofu/HackAllTheThings/README.md

 <br>

  ## Sections completed
- Currently, the **Mobile Applications/Android** section is the most comprehensive and detailed.
+ Currently, the **Mobile Applications/Android** and the **Active Directory**  sections are the most comprehensive and detailed.
 The other sections are under construction.

 <br>